Convention Center–Southwest Waterfront Line: Changes

 Staff is currently reviewing the public input and expects to present recommendations on the proposed bus service changes to the Board of Directors next month.
 All feedback provided during the public comment period is provided to the Board for consideration prior to making their decision.
 Any service changes, including when those changes would take effect, will be determined by the Board.

 During the COVID-19 pandemic, the line was reduced to operate on its Saturday supplemental schedule during the weekdays beginning on March 16, 2020.
 On March 18, 2020, the line was further reduced to operate on its Sunday schedule.
 On March 21, 2020, weekend service was suspended.

 On August 23, 2020, all route 74 service was extended back to Buzzard Point via its 2012 routing/former route 71 routing serving Audi Field.
 Service was also cut only operating every 30 minutes between 6:30 am to 10:30 pm daily.

 In February 2021 during the FY2022 budget, WMATA proposed to eliminate the route if they do not get any federal funding.

+On June 16, 2024, service along 1st Street between V and T Streets, and T Street SW was eliminated with all Route 74 buses operating along Half Street, Potomac Avenue, and R Street SW.

+As part of WMATA's Better Bus Redesign beginning on June 29, 2025, the 74 was changed to operate between L'Enfant Plaza station and Washington Union Station via Buzzard Point, M Street SE, 8th Street SE, 4th Street SE, and 6th Street SE.
+The line was also renamed into the C55.
+Additional short trips were created to operate between L'Enfant Plaza and Buzzard Point only.
+Service to Mount Vernon Square was eliminated.